Bytestorm5/Robinhood-Auto-Trader/docs/PARAMS.md

 STOCK_POOL="NVDA AMD TSM GOOG MSFT"
 ```

 The Stock Pool defines the stocks that the algorithm will actively trade.
-There is a tradeoff between returns and stability to keep in mind when deciding.

-Fewer stocks will generally yield higher returns but tends to be more risky, while having a broad range of stocks will give you some stability at the cost of lower overall returns.

-Be wary of simply picking stocks that had the best performance in the past year- that performance isn't guaranteed to continue, especially so if that performance manifests as a large spike in price rather than a gradual one.
+All symbols must be separated with a single space.
+Putting any other characters will cause an error.